faithtech-charlotte/faith-hotspots-mobile/README.md

 npm run build:ios:production
 ```

-The below command generates a iOS preview build (a .ipa).
+The below command generates a iOS preview build (an .ipa).
 Preview builds are typically distinguished from Production builds somehow visually (tag on the icon, different color scheme or something).
 These are typically used for distributing builds to testers via TestFlight.
 Their devices need to be configured in the Apple Developer account first though and you'll need to specify the appropriate device ids for the build during the build steps.

 `npm run build:ios:preview`

-Remote build commands (these build using Expo Application Services (EAS) build servers)
+#### Remote build commands (these build using Expo Application Services (EAS) build servers)

 We have 30 remote builds per month as we're on the free plan.
 These builds can also have rather long queue lines/wait times.
-You also need to have access to our Expo Application Services project to do this.
-Contact Brad for access.
-You'll need to provide an email address to use for your EAS account.
 The remote versions of the commands generate the same output.
 It's just on Expo's servers.
-The cli provides you a way to download the artifacts.
+The cli provides you a way to download/install the artifacts.

 ```shell
 npm run build:android:devclient:remote